brod2240/ufid_reader/README.md

 1. Pip install requests if you have not already
 2. Run the python file
 3. The file will prompt for an input of the semester in the format of year and semester.
 Input the year without the second digit (e.g 2024 is 224) then the semester (1 for spring, 5 for summer, 8 for fall).
 For summer A, B, or C you have to append 6W1, 6W2, or 1 respectively to the 5.
 This is the same way semesters/terms are set in the publicly available course API. (e.g. 2248 for Fall 2024 or 22456W1 for Summer A 2024)
 4. The number of sections loaded will be shown as they are loaded in.
 Once all are loaded in a success message will be shown and a SQL database named courses_{term}.db will be created.
 A json file will also be created for the use of professor accounts in the professor website.
+This file contains sections sorted into their respective course code and name then sorted by instructors creating a hierarchical structure of instructors > course code and name > section number
-5. Place the courses_{term}.db in the /data folder for the admin website and place the json file in the professor website
+5. Place the courses_{term}.db in the /data folder for the admin website and place the json file in the professor website.
+Also make sure to update the app.py file, specifically the part where COURSE_DATA is set based on the database file, so that it is pulling from the new course_{term}.db file.
+**Note: This should be updated every semester as course data chages** \

 ## Gator Check In Site Professor Version (Hosted on PythonAnywhere)
 Gator Check In is a web application that allows professors to manage timesheets created when UFIDs are scanned on the raspberry pi, therefore getting a better gage on student attendance.
 In theory, admins will have an account that gives an overview of students marked present for their courses only.
 They have the option of filtering through that data to return specific students, dates, section numbers, and course ids to find what they are looking for.